sixteenbit/generator-scratch/README.md

 ## Production

-When you're done and ready to go live you'll need to minify your js and whatnot.
+When you're done and ready to go live you'll need to minify your assets and whatnot.
 You can do this by using:

     grunt build